 Two women offered to provide financial assistance to stop honor killing in Pakistan.

 A minister raised his hand and asked ‘how can I help?’

-By the time the week was over, the organizers asked if we could do it again next year, this time every week for three weeks.
+By the time the week was over, the organizers asked if we could do it again next year, this time every week for four weeks.

 So many have written to us and said that they will share our handouts with their network, will get the word out, will gift my book to their friends.
 But mostly, they are saying, ‘how can we help?’
 We have friends; we have ambassadors.

 This is Chautauqua.
 A place that has opened its arms and hearts to Muslims.